ess-dmsc/vmm-sdat/README.md

 ## Installing

-To build the program, start in the program directory vmm-hdf5-to-root
+To build the program, start in the program directory vmm-sdat
 ```
 mkdir build
 cd build